Friday, June 28, 2019

 Doris: Darn it!
 I see your point, but I was hoping for some neutral way to resolve this, some way that could bypass religious disputes.

 Natasha: Then you were hoping for something that cannot exist.
 There is no neutrality in ethics.
 Ethics is nothing other than applied worldviews.
 Therefore, the question of truth will always be paramount.
 There is no getting around it.
 When a person claims to be neutral, beware!
 They either lack self-awareness to recognize the role their own beliefs play in their views and other-awareness to recognize that others don't share their beliefs, or they are self-aware and other-aware and wish to use neutrality to smuggle in their views as the default position without having to argue for them.
 To be blunt, I think that such smuggling--whether intentional or unintentional--has played a large role in the conversion of public opinion to thinking there is nothing wrong with non-heterosexual sexual activity.
 Our culture has become largely Agnostic in matters of religion and philosophy, but we mistake our Agnosticism for neutrality.
-So the case for the ethicality of homosexuality makes a lot of sense to us, and we think it's proved its case, when really it's just begged the question by assuming that the alternative views are false without any real argument.
+So the case for the ethicality of homosexual acts makes a lot of sense to us, and we think it's proved its case, when really it's just begged the question by assuming that the alternative views are false without any real argument.
 We believe in the ethicality of homosexuality mostly because of our unexamined feelings rather than because of a thorough investigation of all relevant evidence, empirical and philosophical and theological.
 As we've seen in this conversation, there is no real way to prove that homosexual sexual activity is ethical without starting by assuming that Catholicism is not true.
 It cannot be proved scientifically or ethically in a non-question-begging sort of way.
 We try to side-step the religious truth claims and go straight for the ethical conclusion we want, but, if we are both honest and aware, we must admit that we can only do this by begging the question, by assuming what has to be proved, by avoiding the real underlying issues.

 Doris: Well, maybe.
 Before we move on though, what about the objection I raised about you Christians picking and choosing from your Scriptures?
 The Bible condemns homosexuality, but it also condemns eating lobsters, and yet Catholics eat lobsters.
 Doesn't that show that it's not the Bible that is leading you to reject homosexuality but your own preferences?
 And isn't that bigotry?